jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_component_memory_virtual_freepcnt.md

 ---
-title: Free Virtual Memory (percent)
+title: Free (Virtual Memory) Percent
 last_updated: July 29, 2016
 summary: "Shows the percentage of virtual memory that is currently available to applications."
 sidebar: c_windows_sidebar